Support your Desktop MFA users

 Delete an offline factor

-If the machine is inaccessible and the end user has access to an admin account, they can log into the system using recovery mode.
-If you are in recovery mode as an administrator, you don't need to sudo.
+If the machine is inaccessible and the end user has access to an admin account, they can sign in to the system using recovery mode.
+When in recovery mode as an administrator, you don't need to use the sudo command.

 -